Botanical Name: Cichorium intybus L.

 The medicinal properties of the herb are similar to those found in dandelion (Taraxacum officinale).

 Chicory is viewed as an excellent bitter agent that increases the secretion of bile which in turn stimulates the appetite and aids in digestion.
-The herb has also the reputation for having calming and soothing effect.
+The herb has also the reputation for having a calming and soothing effect.

 Chicory is regarded to be effective as a natural treatment for gallstones and kidney stones, and the herb is well known as a remedy for jaundice, hepatomegaly (enlargement of the liver), inflammation of the liver and the urinary tract, and problems with the spleen.

 Some of the herb’s constituents have laxative properties.
 The herb is considered to be safe and mild enough to be used as a laxative for children.